If you’re considering a liposculpture...

 If you’re considering a liposculpture, this information will help provide a basic understanding of the technique and what can and cannot achieve.
 Because each individual patient is unique no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to the tumescent technique of liposculpture of the body and facial liposculpture procedure as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to the tumescent technique of liposculpture of the body and facial liposculpture procedure as performed by him.

 What is a tumescent liposculpture?